Last Updated on September 25, 2022 by

 Other times, you may move from town to town with their furniture.
 New apartments can be smaller or bigger depending on the city.
 The change in house size will naturally affect how your sofa looks and feels.

-All these situations may warrant you to get a new sofa even if their current one is still in good condition.
+All these situations may warrant you get a new sofa even if the current one is still in good condition.

 2. Cushions Are Flat, And The Lumbar Support Is No Longer There